 During this lesson, pupils are taught new vocabulary within the text and a variety of activities will be utilised to engage the pupils in their learning.
 Pupils are taught how to gain an understanding of new vocabulary in the context of the text.

-During these lessons pupils are taught how to answer a range of questions (inference, prediction, explanation, retrieval, sequencing (KS1) and summarising).
+During these lessons, pupils explore texts together with teachers utilising a range of questions (inference, prediction, explanation, retrieval, sequencing (KS1) and summarising).
 Pupils will be taught how to use oracy and APE sentence stems (Answer, Prove and Explain) to answer questions.

 Throughout school, we understand the importance of supporting our pupils to read fluently.
 The last day of the week is known as Fluency Friday.
 Pupils are provided with a high quality text and using the acronym PEAR (punctuation, expression, accuracy and rate) pupils will be taught how to read with increasing fluency.
 Teachers use ‘lexile-levelled’ texts to ensure pupils are reading with increased fluency (words per minute) and are prepared for the complexity of texts provided in the End of Key Stage assessments.